frirsta/blog_backend/Readme.md

      ```

 > Note: If any unexpected issues occur during testing, ensure that the backend server is running, and the tokens are valid and not expired.

+### Removing Vulnerable Code

+- Security Update: The vulnerable `for_user` method was removed to avoid potential information disclosure vulnerabilities.
+The login flow now uses a separate request made from the frontend, which ensures that inactive users cannot access system resources with JWT tokens.